shidhincr/shidhincr.github.com/source/_posts/2014-09-12-introduction-to-javascript-promises.markdown

 ---
 ![](/images/promises.jpg)

-Promise is the new kid in JavaScript world.
-Even though it's new in JavaScript, it existed in computer science since long time.
+Promise is a new born in JavaScript world.
+Even though it's new to JavaScript, it existed in computer science already.
 According to this wikipedia [link](http://en.wikipedia.org/wiki/Futures_and_promises),

 >The term promise was proposed in 1976 by Daniel P. Friedman and David Wise,[1] and Peter Hibbard called it eventual.[2]
 A somewhat similar concept future was introduced in 1977 in a paper by Henry Baker and Carl Hewitt.[3]